 EU-Asia cooperation in the field of GNSS has been and is being supported through different channels.
 Members of the GNSS.asia consortium and experts have been involved actively or indirectly in most Asia-related activities on GNSS related cooperation in the past years.
-Thus GNSS.asia project has the capacity to encourage larger participation of Asian GNSS stakeholders in future cooperation projects.
-More information on these activities is presented below.
+GNSS.asia aims to work in close relation with partners in related projects, looking to create a maximum of synergies in EGNSS awareness raising and stakeholder involvement.
+More information on past and ongoing cooperation activities in this field is presented below.

 DragonFly - Taskforce on SatNav/ GNSS-enabled Applications in relation to China.